Cervical cancer is a common malignancy whose aetiology is intimately related to human papillomavirus.

 Symptoms of cervical cancer are non-specific and often similar to other gynaecological malignancies.
 Additional prompts for referral include:

-Other reasons for referral includes patients with suggestive features who have not attended screening, have bleeding > 3 months, change in symptoms or failure of contraception to regulate bleeding.
+Other reasons for referral include patients with suggestive features who have not attended screening, have bleeding > 3 months, change in symptoms/bleeding pattern or failure of contraception to regulate bleeding.

 Colposcopy +/- biopsy is the key investigation in the diagnosis of cervical cancer.